raulcanodev/portfolio-2024/src/content/blog/next-auth-error-to-confirm-your-identity.md

 But why?

-Well lets imagine that a user signs in with the Google provider.
-He will have is own account and blablabla.
+Well lets imagine that a user signs in with the Google provider, he will have is own account and blablabla.

 Now what if the same user signs in with the email provider?
 He will have another account, and this is not what we want.
 We want the user to have only one account, no matter how he signs in.